Frameworks & Strategy

 Example: rather than treating API documentation as markdown files managed only by technical writers, a docs-as-ecosystem approach establishes feedback channels through GitHub discussions, social media, and forums, involves developer relations in analyzing feedback trends, coordinates with product managers on documentation roadmap, and integrates contributions from engineers, community members, and customer support to create living documentation that evolves with community needs

-Related Terms: accessibility, Agile, content strategy, DAM, docs-as-code, docs-as-tests, domain knowledge, end-user software engineer, knowledge management, ontology, RAG, technical communication, usability testing
+Related Terms: accessibility, Agile, content strategy, DAM, docs-as-code, docs-as-tests, docs observability, domain knowledge, end-user software engineer, knowledge management, ontology, RAG, Seven-Action Documentation Model, technical communication, usability testing

 Sources: